1Dimitrios3/article_rag/README.md

 # RAG Chatbot for Articles

 This repository contains the code for a Retrieval-Augmented Generation (RAG) Chatbot designed specifically for analyzing and interacting with articles.
-Simply provide an article URL, and the system will fetch, process, and embed the content for insightful conversations and summaries.
+Drawing inspiration from [Anthropic’s article on contextual retrieval](https://www.anthropic.com/news/contextual-retrieval) — which introduces a new hybrid and more efficient approach — the system processes article URLs by scraping, processing, and embedding the content to generate insightful conversations and summaries.

 ## Key Features:
 - **Article-Based Queries:** Provide a URL to an article and let the system read, embed, and analyze its content.